0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ```

 - Still wants be delusional even though the crush does not share the feelings with the protagonist
-- They still think that they will be able to get together
+- They still think that they will be able to get together regardless of the feelings being reciprocated or not

 ```ad-quote
 title: **wetdream** 1:B:5-8